SystemsApproach/book/foundation/software.rst

 To simplify the discussion, we will limit ourselves to showing how sockets are used with TCP.

+Similar to Javadocs, information from the implementors is available about the GNU/Linux networking API.
+On most desktop GNU/Linux systems, an offline treatment of the usage and interactions of these primitives can be obtained using the GNU/Linux shell commands:

+- ``man man`` provides instructions for navigating the system manuals
+- ``man 2 intro`` explains "system calls" at a high level
+- ``man 7 socket`` details relations among the "socket interface" system calls
+- ``socket(2)`` in the text refers to another page that can be accessed via ``man 2 socket`` noticing that the section is a command argument

+While this information may be considered authoritative, ultimately the behavior of the underlying implementation referenced by the C library headers, and implemented by the C libraries shall be the primary source of ground truth about intended system behavior, and of course the OS implementation responding to the invocation.

+Also, you should not expect to immediately memorize the details presented.
+The API is presented here primarily in the interest of relating its elements, conceptually, to the protocol service/peer interface introduced in section 1.3.1 to a concrete example.

 The first step is to create a socket, which is done with the following
 operation: